|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Boeing in Wichita, Kansas completed on May 11, 1945.
-Accepted by the US Army.
+Constructors Number 10968.
+Delivered to the U. S. Army Air Force (USAAF) as B-29-80-BW Superfortress serial number 44-70136.
 Ferried overseas by pilot 1st Lt.
-Queen on a flight from Topeka Airfield via Mather Field, John Rogers Field, Kwajalein, Eniwetok before arriving at Harmon Field on Guam.
-The next day, the B-29 flew to Isley Field on Saipan where it was assigned to the 20th Air Force, 73rd Bombardment Wing, 500th Bombardment Group, 882nd Bombardment Squadron.
-Tail code "Z28" (second B-29 in the 500th Bomb Group to bear this code).
-Nose number 28.
+Queen on a flight from Topeka Airfield via Mather Field, John Rogers Field, Kwajalein and Eniwetok before arriving at Harmon Field on Guam.
+The next day, flew to Isley Field on Saipan.

 This B-29 was flown by at least three different crews led by pilots Arbon, Sasser (10 missions), D. Jackson (2 missions) plus five other crews that flew this B-29 on only one mission.
 This bomber completed a total of twenty missions.

-On June 17, 1945 nicknamed "Buckin' Bronc" (June 17-July 2, 1945) with silhouette of a black bucking bronco atop a checkered background.
-This bomber flew six bombing missions over Japan, hitting targets including Kure Navy Arsenal, Osaka Arsenal and incendiary bombing missions over Fukuoka, Hamamatsu, Sasebo and Kumamoto.
+On June 17, 1945 nicknamed "Buckin' Bronc" with the silhouette of a black bucking bronco atop a checkered background.
+This bomber flew six bombing missions over Japan, bombing targets including Kure Navy Arsenal, Osaka Army Arsenal and incendiary bombing missions against Fukuoka, Hamamatsu, Sasebo and Kumamoto.

-On July 2 or 3, this B-29 was renamed "Hog Wild", possibly by Sasser's crew.
-Ground crew included: Sgt R. Newton of Midlothian, TX, Sgt C. Miller of Cleveland, OH, Sgt A. Wasner of Owatonna, MN and Cpl H. Gordon of Carpinteria, CA.
+On July 2, 1945 or July 3, 1945 renamed "Hog Wild" possibly by Sasser's crew.
+The ground crew included Sgt R. Newton of Midlothian, TX, Sgt C. Miller of Cleveland, OH, Sgt A. Wasner of Owatonna, MN and Cpl H. Gordon of Carpinteria, CA.

-On July 3, 1945 flew a bombing mission over Kochi on Shikoku, and fourteen other bombing missions, twelve incendiary bombing missions hitting Akasji, Kochi, Ichinomiya, Nishinomiya, July 16, 1945 (Mission 272) bombed Oita, Another mission against Osaka Army Arsenal.
+On July 3, 1945 took off on a bombing mission against Kochi on Shikoku.
+This B-29 flew fourteen other bombing missions, including twelve incendiary bombing missions against Akasji, Kochi, Ichinomiya, Nishinomiya.
+On July 16, 1945 (Mission 272) bombed Oita.
+Flew another bombing mission against Osaka Army Arsenal.
 On August 3, 1945 dropped propaganda leaflets near Tokyo.